 Certifications and Recognitions include:

-Todd grew up in Utah skiing and playing in the beautiful Wasatch Mountains.
-He recognized his desire to work outdoors early on, and he earned his degree from the University of Utah’s school of recreation and tourism.
-In 2000 Todd began guiding for Alpine Ascents International where he became a senior guide, leading trips to Alaska, Antarctica, Tibet, South America and the North Cascades.
-Todd now guides for a number of guide services around the country and independently, organizing and guiding trips around the world.
-Check out his international mountain guiding website at www.inthecompanyofguides.com.
+Todd grew up here in Utah, skiing and playing in the beautiful Wasatch mountains.
+He recognized his desire to work outdoors early on persuing and receiving his degree from the University of Utah's school of recreation and tourism.
+In 2000 Todd began guiding for Alpine Ascents International where he was a senior guide, leading trips to Alaska, Antarctica, Tibet, South America and the North Cascades.
+Todd Continues to guide for a number of guide services such as the Alaska Mountaineering School and as an independent guide organizing and guiding trips around the world.
+Check out his international mountain guiding group at www.inthecompanyofguides.com.

 Even with years of experience under his belt Todd enjoys learning and continually seeks to improve his skill and ability as a guide.
-In this pursuit Todd joined the AMGA, and is now a IFMGA/ UIAGM Licensed Mountain Guide.
+In this pursuit Todd joined the AMGA, and is now an AMGA Certified Ski Mountaineering Guide, and Certified Rock Guide, and plans to complete his full IFMGA certification in the fall with his Alpine Exam.
 He has also completed his level III avalanche training and is a Wilderness First Responder.

 A natural leader, Todd takes extreme pride in helping skiers and climbers safely achieve their goals in the mountains, and have a great time doing it.